-In a speech given on 17 February 1942 Prime Minister Curtin called the fall of Singapore “Australia's Dunkirk”; two days later mainland Australia was attacked for the first time.
+In a speech given on 17 February 1942 Prime Minister Curtin called the fall of Singapore “Australia’s Dunkirk”; 2 days later, mainland Australia was attacked for the first time.

 In the first attack, which began just before 10 o’clock in the morning, 188 planes attacked shipping in the harbour before bombing and strafing the town, the RAAF Station Darwin, the civil aerodrome and the hospital at Berrimah.
 Civilian contractor Stan Kennan was in his Smith Street workshop as the first raid began.

-As the bombs rained down on the harbour, Postmaster Hurtle Bald, his wife Alice, 16 year old daughter Iris and six staff hurried to the slip trench in the back yard of the Old Darwin Post Office.
+As the bombs rained down on the harbour, Postmaster Hurtle Bald, his wife Alice, 16-year-old daughter Iris and 6 staff hurried to the slip trench in the back yard of the Old Darwin Post Office.
 In the first minutes of the raid the trench received a direct hit, killing them instantly.
 The Westpac Bank suffered considerable bomb damage, the Victoria Hotel had a bomb explode in the backyard during the first air raid, while the nearby Commonwealth Bank escaped any damage.

 Wilbert ‘Darkie’ Hudson was an Anti-Aircraft Gunner, caught taking a shower when the first bombs fell.
 He went to his post wearing nothing but a towel.
 Wilbert ‘Darkie’ Hudson later became the first Australian solider to be decorated for bravery in action on Australian soil.
 He received the Military Medal.

 The second attack on Darwin that day took place just before midday.
 The RAAF Station Darwin aerodrome was the main target, when 54 bombers completed the devastation begun in the first attack.
 This second attack lasted for about 25 minutes.